Brambletye, East Grinstead

 Not so good for: The country house building and fabulous grounds are a love/hate thing – it may feel a bit cloistered for some tastes.
 Boarding is less flexible after year 7 and most older pupils board – something to consider if you’re keen on day schooling.

 Dare to disagree?
-Discover more about the school for yourself at one of the upcoming open days on Fri 12 and Sat 13 Oct.
-Both are school days, so you will be able to see the school in action.
+Discover more about the school for yourself at one of the upcoming open days when you will be able to see the school in action.

 Brambletye School, East Grinstead, West Sussex, RH19 3PD, 01342 321004 brambletye.co.uk